jsebrech/minisync/notes.md

   - client: string = client id
   - version: string = client version that was written

+*Syncing*

 To download remote changes
 1. Download our master index file to get updated list of clients
     - This url is cached locally when the document is first downloaded
 2. For every client from master index file, download changes
-  a.
-Check client index file and compare with local ClientState.lastReceived
+    - Check client index file and compare with local ClientState.lastReceived
-  b.
-If newer, download all parts with versions we need
+    - If newer, download all parts with versions we need
-  c.
-Merge the parts in order
+    - Merge the parts in order
 3. Sync remote users (see below)

 To upload changes, for every linked cloud storage account:
   1. Write the necessary parts files
   2. Write an updated client index file
   3. Fetch the master index file
   4. Update master index with client (if needed) and latestUpdate, write it

+*Storing*

 Linked storage account:
 - 1 folder per document, containing: